-From I-5, take Hwy 16 West over the Narrows Bridge.
+From I-5, take Hwy 16 West over the Narrows Bridge\.
 Take the Purdy Exit.
 Turn left at the light.
 Proceed through the towns of Key Center and Home.
 Make no turnoffs until 1.5 miles after the bridge in Home.
 Turn right on Whiteman Rd. and proceed 2.3 miles to Bay Road and take a right.
 Camp is at the end of Bay Road.
 Follow signs for Joemma Beach State Park until you reach the camp entrance.
 Please do not turn down Whiteman Cove Rd, which is beyond Bay Rd, as that is a private residence road with no outlet.

-Be prepared to pay a toll heading eastbound on the Tacoma Narrows Bridge.
+\Please be prepared to pay a toll heading eastbound on the Tacoma Narrows Bridge.

-CHECK-IN PROCEDURES - CAMP
+CHECK-IN & PICK UP PROCEDURES - CAMP

-- When you arrive at camp, there will be staff members placed along the road to direct you towards the various check in locations.
-Please remain in the vehicle for the duration of the check-in process, until directed to exit at your camper's cabin. - You will be welcomed to camp, your camper(s) will complete a brief health screening form and given further instructions for check-in and directions to your camper(s) cabin. - The next stop in your car will be to the Camp Nurse, where they will ask that you turn in any medication and instructions. - Turn in all medication(s) in original container(s) (do not pack in camper's luggage).
-To expedite the check-in process for all, the Nurse will not be able to discuss your camper's medications during check in, but they will call prior to the session.
-Please be prepared for that call in the week preceding your session. - Camper will have a brief lice-check. - When check-in is complete, you will receive a camper claim check with your child's name, their cabin name, and your pick-up time window on it as well - You will be directed towards the cabin that your camper(s) is assigned to and will meet a staff member on the road.
-You will be able to drive next to the cabin (while staying on the road) to unload luggage and say goodbye. - Please note that guardians will need to remain at the vehicle and depart promptly after saying goodbyes.
+- When you arrive at camp during your provided time window, please remain in the vehicle for the duration of the check-in process. - You will be welcomed by camp staff, your camper(s) will turn in their brief health screening form, have a lice check, and then you'll be directed to drop your camper(s) at either the ballfield or hard court where they will meet their cabin group. - The next stop in your car will be to the Camp Nurse, where they will ask that you turn in any medication and instructions. - Please turn in all medication(s) in original container(s) (do not pack in camper's luggage).
+To expedite the check-in process for all, the Nurse will not be able to discuss your camper's medications during check in, but they may call prior to the session.
+Please be prepared for that call in the week preceding your session.
+The health team will not be able to accept medications that are not in the original containers, or expired. - When check-in is complete, you will receive a camper claim check with your child's name, their cabin name, and your pick-up time window - Please note that guardians will need to remain at the vehicle and depart promptly after saying goodbyes.